cu-csci-1300-intro-programming/spring-2025-web/docs/_posts/2025-04-20-Week-15-Sorting-Algorithms-And-Recursion.markdown

 1. **Overall Score Calculation** Use the following formula to calculate each student’s score:
     1. `Score = (0.4 * GPA) + (0.3 * SAT/1600) + (0.2 * High School Quality) + (0.1 * Interest)`
     1. Students with a score of **2.5 or higher** are selected under the "score" criteria.
-1. **Outlier Detection** Flag students as "outliers" if the interest is 0 and they have a score of 1.5 or higher.
+1. **Outlier Detection** Flag students as "outlier" if the interest is 0 and they have a score of 1.5 or higher.
 1. **Grade Improvement Detection** Students are flagged for "grade improvement" if their semester grades show a consistent increase (i.e., `Sem1 < Sem2 < Sem3 < Sem4`) and they have a score of **1.5 or higher**.
 1. **Output** For each student, print their name, score (to 6 decimal places), and the criteria ("score", "outlier", or "grade improvement") if applicable.
 If no criteria are met, print just the name and score.